 Margaret Olley had an incredible ability to descend into the very depths of her spirit and soul to reveal beauty’s essence.
 She knew what she liked, what she wanted, embraced it and went out and made it happen.

-Quite literally the indomitable spirit of art in Australia, Margaret Olley produced many colourful paintings of interiors, which remain today as an insightful and enduring legacy to a full life well-lived in her own habitat, and on her own terms.
+Quite literally the indomitable spirit of art in Australia, Margaret Olley produced many colourful paintings of interiors, which remain today as an insight into a full life well-lived in her own habitat, and on her own terms.

 Travelling and living abroad, as well as at home between Brisbane, Newcastle and Sydney in Australia over the years following World War II, Margaret Olley gradually became the gregarious, generous and glorious character we all adored, who had… an absolute obsession to paint.